shamak1/playwright-azure-mfa-auth/README.md

 ## Acknowledgments

+Special thanks to **Yurii Nazarenko** for helping out during the process.
 Authentication implementation follows the approach outlined by **Elio Struyf** in his article [**Automating M365 login with MFA in Playwright tests**](https://www.eliostruyf.com/automating-microsoft-365-login-mfa-playwright-tests/) and was adapted based on it.

 ---